 Remote video monitoring offers significant value add and we have an entire other article dedicated to the topic.
 Being able to monitor all of your locations from the corporate head office, or even your home, means better control on the day-to-day operations of all your sites.

 With a recent trend of increased violent crime, ensuring the safety of your staff, customers, and premises is becoming a priority.
 However, safety doesn’t just mean from potentially violent encounters.
-A well-connected and monitored commercial security camera system will improve safety in other ways.
+A well-connected and monitored security camera system for your business will improve safety in other ways.
 By monitoring company and regulatory compliance, you can make sure emergency exits are clear, wet floor signs are out to prevent slip-and-falls, and visitors aren’t entering restricted areas such as kitchens or warehouse space.

 Heat maps of your stores can tell you where customers are gravitating.
 Placing the best merchandise in the locations where customers naturally go can increase revenue.
 Making sure your employees are actively helping patrons can do the same.
 These are just two of the ways your business security cameras can optimize the operations of your stores.